sudhir-reddy/debugging_problems/README.md

 ## Build
 `mvn package`

-This builds the jar, it obfuscates the class names of the problems, so that the developer does not know which problem he is debugging.
+This builds the jar and obfuscates the class names of the problems, so that the developer does not know which problem he is debugging.

 ## Usage
 To run this on YARN, copy the jar built above and the `run_examples.sh` script to the gateway node and run below command